Wendell Goler, Former Fox News Senior White House Foreign Affairs Correspondent, Dies at 70

 Nothing about the former vice president's electoral history, hitherto lackluster campaign and the dynamics of this presidential race suggested his Super Tuesday rampage.
 The former vice president's three White House campaigns were a punchline until Saturday.
 It took the 78-year-old 33 years to win a...

-Vice President Mike Pence visits Seattle Thursday as part of the Trump administration's coronavirus response.
-But according to Politico, there will be one notable absence: health secretary Alex Azar...

 NEW YORK (AP) — Wendell Goler, a longtime White House correspondent for Fox News Channel who reported on government since the presidency of Ronald Reagan, has...
-Seattle Times Also reported by •Daily Caller •CBS News
+Seattle Times Also reported by •Daily Caller •CBS News •USATODAY.com •FOXNews.com